7 situations

 Linden Hills, Minneapolis

-4. A second drink if you want to
+5. A late drink, if you want to keep going

 North Loop, Minneapolis